Stasiak - Stachak - Stock Family Genealogy

 Poland, as we know it today, did not exist when our ancestors immigrated to the U.S. In fact, at that time, there was no Poland.
 The land was partitioned among three other countries: Prussia/Germany, Russia and Austria/Galicia.
 As noted on early U.S. census records, (1900, 1910 & 1920) they indicated that they (Ignatius, Pauline and Martha) spoke the Polish language, but they were not from Poland but were from one of those three (3) countries.

 There are U.S. census records for the Ignatz Stasiak Family.
 In the 1900 census records, he is indexed as Ignacy Stasiak living at 146 Everett St. in Toledo Ward 2, Lucas County, OH (Present day zip code 43608-2331).
 In the 1910 census records, he is indexed as Ignacy “Stasik” living at 158 Dexter St. in Toledo Ward 3, Lucas County, OH (Present day zip code 43608-1864).
 In the1920 census records, he is indexed as “Earnest” Stock living on Schoolhouse Road in rural Bedford, Monroe County, MI.
 In the 1930 census records, he is indexed as Ernest Stock living in rural Bedford, Monroe County, MI.
-(Click here to see map of Dexter & Everett Streets in the Polish Village of Toledo) .
-Click here for "Are You Polish?"
+In the 1940 census records, he is indexed as Earnest Stock living on a farm in Bedford Township.

 View current home photos taken September 2008 here: